2 Clinical need and practice

 • a weight at birth below the 10th percentile.

 In addition to accurate measurements of a newborn's weight, length and head circumference, the diagnosis of small for gestational age requires accurate assessment of gestational age and valid data from a reference population.
-The international consensus definition of 'small for gestational age' is a length or weight at birth that is 2 standard deviations below ( −2 SD) the population average for birth or weight.
-The licensed indication for somatropin is for growth disturbance (current height standard deviation score [SDS] −2.5 and parental adjusted height SDS −1) in short children born small for gestational age, with a birth weight and/or length below −2 SD, who failed to show catch‑up growth (height velocity SDS less than 0 during the past year) by 4 years of age or later.
+The international consensus definition of 'small for gestational age' is a length or weight at birth that is 2 standard deviations below (less than -2 SD) the population average for birth or weight.
+The licensed indication for somatropin is for growth disturbance (current height standard deviation score [SDS] less than -2.5 and parental adjusted height SDS less than -1) in short children born small for gestational age, with a birth weight and/or length below -2 SD, who failed to show catch‑up growth (height velocity SDS less than 0 during the past year) by 4 years of age or later.
 Children classified as born small for gestational age may have concurrent diagnoses such as familial short stature, Turner syndrome, or growth hormone deficiency.
 Approximately 10% of children born small for gestational age do not reach the normal height range.
 Those whose growth has not caught up by 4 years of age are candidates for treatment with growth hormone.

 2.7